The Story of the Hoffman Process

 Over the past few years Hoffman UK has worked on maintaining a strong reputation through word of mouth as well as ensuring that the right people are doing the course at the right time.
 They work in conjunction with therapists, doctors, treatment centres, corporations, and educational establishments in order to best provide people with a way of resolving issues, restoring relationships and leading to a better quality of life.

 Bob Hoffman passed away in 1997, warmly loved and admired by all those who had come into contact with him.

 It was his vision to heal families, bring love back into our lives and heal the world one person at a time.
 ‘My dream’ he said, ‘is that this work will eventually be recognised by all scientific communities, that it will be recognised by the educational pontiffs of the world and that it will be placed into compulsory educational programmes’.

 Almost 100,000 people have now benefited from Bob’s vision.
 As many have said after the experience, ‘It’s the best gift you can give yourself’.
 It’s also a gift that gets shared with family, friends and work colleagues as its effect spreads over the months and years.

-Processes and regular Information events are available throughout the year, where you can find out more about the Process, meet the teachers and see if the Hoffman Process is right for you.
+Processes and regular Information events are available throughout the year, where you can find out more about the Process, meet the facilitators and see if the Hoffman Process is right for you.

 You can also buy Tim Laurence’s book ‘You Can Change Your Life‘, which is a fantastic introduction to the tools and techniques of the Hoffman Process.